Elizabeth Gabriel, Director

 You can contact Jenn at email@example.com

-Kate Cardona is Groundswell’s Community Program Coordinator.
+Kate Cardona is Groundswell’s Outreach and Equity Coordinator.
 She works to connect with community partners, coordinates and develops Groundswell programs and curriculum, and supports Groundswell in their commitment to the creation of an equitable local food system.

 Originally from Brooklyn, NY, Kate has been a part of various organizations working for food justice in NYC such as Corbin Hill Farm, Just Food, and the Community/Farmworker Alliance.
 Kate moved to Ithaca three years ago to deepen her knowledge of food production on a small organic farm.
 She is a graduate of SUNY Binghamton where she earned her bachelor’s degree in Latin American and Caribbean Area Studies.
 Kate is inspired by people’s movements for liberation, land, and power around the world and her commitment to justice is guided by this work.
 She finds her peace in the garden, on long walks through the gorges, and on the dance floor.